 On the highest pedestal

 If Lithuanians were asked to choose their most popular sport, it would undoubtedly be basketball.
 We all feel we are basketball referees and coaches when we watch it live or on television.
+But that doesn't mean we forget the world famous Lithuanian athletes.
 We also play ice hockey and run marathons, while one of the world’s strongest and most resilient people lives in our country.
 Lithuanians climb mountains, compete in the Dakar Rally and search for untrodden paths in the Antarctic, and the country produces “goldfish” who win medals at the Olympics and in various swimming pools worldwide.

 One of the strongest man of all time lives here in Lithuania. Žydrūnas Savickas, known to the world as “Big Z”, has broken more than 20 world records.
 Over the course of his career, since he participated in his first strength competition at the age of 16, few people have had the chance to win against him.
 Since 2003, Žydrūnas has won 13 world championships and 8 Arnold Strongman Classic tournaments.